mpaktiti/asp-net-oauth-github/documentation/how-to.md

 We can see that all the files from our local directory, except for those listed in the .gitignore file, have been uploaded to GitHub.

 That's it!
 You can now easily share your project with anyone you want.

 ___

+### Software used

+Here is the list of the software and versions I used for this tutorial:
+- Windows 7 Ultimate 64-bit
+- Microsoft Visual Studio 2015
+- .NET Framework 4.5.2
+- Owin.Security.Providers 1.26.0
+- Google Chrome Version 48.0.2564.97 m
+- git version 2.5.0.windows.1

+___